What is Mobile Learning?

 - Addressing the Information Gap: mLearning is not just about learning in a variety of places – it is more about the learning happening when it needs to happen.
 Just as finding information on Google is as-and-when in nature, mLearning too follows this approach and is the perfect way to provide performance support and quick, on-the-go information.

 - Learning is a Multi-Sensory Experience: mLearning provides information in the form of text, audio and video, enabling us to use our brains, eyes, ears and hands in the process.
-This makes learning a multi-sensory experience, enabling learners to grasp more and retain more. mLearning in the form of games helps to provide hands-on experience which holds employees in good stead in the long-run.
+This makes learning a multi-sensory experience, enabling learners to grasp more and retain more. mLearning in the form of games helps to provide a hands-on experience which holds employees in good stead in the long-run.

 mLearning has to a large extent revolutionized the eLearning paradigms by providing end-users access to content as and when they need and in the format of their choice.
 Besides, it has made learning a multi-sensory experience, more in tune with modern pedagogical practices, making it more immersive, engaging, and entertaining for the learners.
 It has also taken learning out of the confines of the classroom, enabling learners to maintain a better work-life balance and take control of their own learning.